SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 ### Session-18
 - Another name of ansible is Configuration-server (or) Ansible-server (or) Main-server (or) Controller machine.
 - What are the disadvantages in shellscript ?
-L, S, E, R, E, S, R, E
+L, S, E, R, E, S
 - What are the advantages of ansible over shellscript ?
-O, C, A, C, O
+O, C, A, C, O, R, P
 - Can ansible create instances on external systems like azure, aws, gitlab etc ?
 YES!
 But it is not recommended, because ansible is only intended for configuration management & application deployment.
 - If so why dont we use ansible to create instances ?
-Because it doesnt have a state file to create instances as terraform does.
+Because it does not have a state file to create instances as terraform does.
 So thats why terraform is best for creation of infrastructure.
-- What is configuration management in general ?
+- What is configuration management in general and in ansible ?
-- As a DevOps engineer we need to do this effectively (Basically CRUD over the server)
+- As a DevOps engineer we need to do CRUD over the server effectively.
 - What are the application deployment basic steps ?
 - What is Idempotence Behaviour in ansible ?
 - Create two servers Ansible & Node ?